NEET PG Exam 2026: A Comprehensive Guide to Fulfill Your Medical Aspirations

 - Future success depends on the regular practice of the previous year’s question bank.

-- Learn about the exam structure and the prevalence of different question types which will appear for assessment.
+- Learn about the exam structure and the prevalence of different question types that will appear for assessment.

 7. Positive Mindset and Balance